growit-io/terragrunt-aws-poc/.make/terragrunt.md

 ### clean

-Removes any files and directories created by Terragrunt from the working tree.
+Removes any files and directories created by Terragrunt from the working tree, and also processes subdirectories recursively.